ckessler2/phd/Alsomitra_Controller/README.md

 ### Requirements

-The NN training script was written with python 3.9 based on
+The NN training script was written with python 3.9 based on a regression example using keras [1,2].

 ## Contributors